-The diatom collections at the Natural History Museum contain over 300,000 specimens that have been added from the early 19th century to the present day.
+The Museum's diatom collection is one of the largest in the world, containing over 300,000 specimens accumulated from the early nineteenth century to the present day.

-As well as being historically significant, the collections are a modern research resource, with specimens relevant to scientific problems as diverse as climate change and the determination of phylogenetic relationships.
+The collections are a crucial resource for modern research, diatom specimens are used to answer scientific questions about areas as diverse as climate change and phylogenetic relationships.

-The collections also have a comprehensive assortment of fossil specimens, including one of the best representations of Cretaceous diatoms.
+The comprehensive assortment of fossil specimens, includes one of the best representations of Cretaceous diatoms.

 The Museum's diatom collection has a large number of special collections and materials.
 The slides are mainly organised by diatomists who put that particular collection together as well as slides/materials of other diatomists.